 Hallway Makeover: How to Redo your Hallway for Less than $150

 Erin had the best instructions on how to do this and I followed them to a T. I wiped the wall and baseboards town and had a level and pencil to help me draw the outline.
-I would put my level against the wall, make sure if was straight and draw a line down with the pencil.
+I would put my level against the wall, make sure it was straight and draw a line down with the pencil.

 When I was done with the two lines, I measured and put a pin in the middle and some string on a pencil and drew a circle.
 Once everything was outlined with the pencil, you get to taping!
-The arch was hard to tape, but you just have to rip in small pieces and work your way around.
+The arch was hard to tape, but you just have to rip it into small pieces and work your way around.

 Once I was done, I came back once an hour and put another coat on with a roller and then a small brush for around the edges.
 Once I thought I had good coverage, I let it dry and the next day took the tape off.